 Overview

-Bioacoustics & Bioinspired Nanophone
+Acoustics & Bioinspired Nanophone

 Traditional sound detection techniques rely on pressure-based sensors, such as microphones, hydrophones, and infrasound and ultrasound transducers.
 However, these technologies face limitations due to the inherent physics involved, making it challenging to efficiently localize sound, isolate signals, and reject background noise.
 In our pursuit to overcome these limitations, we made a biological discovery: the orb-weaving spider possesses an extraordinary hearing mechanism that utilizes its web as an outsourced auditory sensor (PNAS 2022).
 Inspired by this natural phenomenon, we invented the bio-inspired flow microphone (nanophone), which offers an intrinsic directional, broadband sound detection scheme by sensing acoustic particle velocity through flow-sensitive nanostructures (PNAS 2017).
-Leveraging these bio-inspired strategies, we are addressing emerging needs in areas such as low-noise directional hearing, fully implantable hearing prostheses, high-resolution biomedical imaging, and fluid dynamics measurement.
+Leveraging these bio-inspired strategies, we are addressing emerging needs in areas such as precision hearing screening, fully implantable hearing prostheses, high-resolution biomedical imaging, and fluid dynamics measurement.

 Intrinsic-directional flow microphone (Click to see the Soundskrit video)

-Integrated Micro/Nanosystems & Micromachines
+Integrated Micro/Nanosystems & Instrumentation